'"Stand out' Rachael Arnold is recommended for public and product liability claims.' – The Legal 500 Asia Pacific 2017

 Rachael is a former Board Director of Women Sport Australia, is a member of the Bondi Running and Triathlon Club, a member of Women in Insurance, the Medico-Legal Society of NSW, AILA and the Women Lawyers Association of NSW.

-She is a recommended leading public liability lawyer in NSW in Doyles’ Guide to the Australian Legal Profession.
+She is a recommended leading public liability lawyer in NSW in Doyles’ Guide to the Australian Legal Profession, and a recommended insurance lawyer in The Legal 500 Asia Pacific.

 Personal injury – public, product and professional risk related